-For IBM DB2, the database is specified in the DB2 connection string.
-For more information, see Create a Subscription for a Non-SQL Server Subscriber (SQL Server Management Studio) and How to: Create a Subscription for a Non-SQL Server Subscriber (Replication Transact-SQL Programming).
+- For IBM DB2, the database is specified in the DB2 connection string.
+For more information, see How to: Create a Subscription for a Non-SQL Server Subscriber (SQL Server Management Studio) and How to: Create a Subscription for a Non-SQL Server Subscriber (Replication Transact-SQL Programming).

 An additional factor is how NULL values, empty strings, and blank values are treated when the column is defined as NOT NULL.
 For information about addressing this issue for Oracle Subscribers, see Oracle Subscribers.

 - SQL Server Management Studio does not support enabling SQL Server 2000 publications for non-SQL Server Subscribers.
 To enable a SQL Server 2000 publication for non-SQL Server Subscribers, use the Create Publication Wizard, which is available in SQL Server 2000 Enterprise Manager.
 In the Create Publication Wizard, on the Specify Subscriber Types page, select Heterogeneous data sources, such as Oracle or Microsoft Access.